 Also, available are 1:1 individual sessions at the centre, brain injury education, talks, art sessions, carers support groups, coffee mornings, quizzes, Friday Friends and helpline Pre Covid-19: hospital liaison visits and satellite hubs.

 Clients can self-refer for our services or be referred by a medical/health/social services professional, just give us a ring or send an email to start the process.
-You will then be invited into meet us for a chat, which may lead to an assessment.
-You are welcome to bring a family member/friend/carer for support, when you visit us.
+You will then be invited into meet us for a chat, online or via a limited number of face to face appointments.
+You are welcome to have a family member/friend/carer present.

-Our staff have the nationally recognised Headway UK Certificate in Brain Injury, from Northampton University, along with expertees in special needs, disability, challenging behaviour, autism and psychology.
+Our staff hold the nationally recognised Headway UK Certificate in Brain Injury, from Northampton University, along with expertees in special needs, disability, challenging behaviour, autism and psychology.

-An assessment will show if we can assist your cognitive rehabilitation here at Headway Surrey.
-If this is not suitable, we will try to signpost you to other support that is more suitable.
+Once we meet you, we will know if we can assist you, if our services are not suitable for you, we will try to signpost you to other support that is more suitable.